matthewnewell/matthewnewell.github.io/about.md

 <br>

 I focus on developing competencies to collect, parse, and present information.
 There are many ways to do this.
 Explore too many options and get good at none of them.

-My blog has links to learning resources to support my approach to information collection, parse, and presentation.
+My site has links to [learning resources](learn.html) to support my approach to information collection, parse, and presentation.
 Some of these views include:

 1. *Client Hardware:* I prefer MacBook Air.
 When I have to use Windows, I add Cygwin for access to UNIX and the open source universe.